rready's Innovation Ecosystem

 Hello Dave, thank you for taking the time to answer a few questions.
 Let's start off by you telling us what the rready Innovation Ecosystem is all about.

-It’s a vision, a platform where companies will meet and get together for cross-company elaboration, exchange of experience, and interaction.
+It’s a vision, a platform where companies will meet and get together for cross-company collaboration, exchange of experience, and interaction.
 Our KICKBOX program started as an internal program promoting innovative ideas amongst employees.
 Then, other companies came onboard.
 They are all part of our ecosystem already.
 Now we are opening our ecosystem up to others, without any competition.
 It’s all about reaching out to experts in the companies.
 Every company has its experts – in different areas.
 We provide a place where companies can expand expertise by sharing the experiences of others, thus enriching the internal ecosystem.
 Our focus includes issues such as sustainability and the future of work, major topics that affect all of us.

 Companies have their own ecosystems, the collaboration with our Innovation Ecosystem and the KICKBOX experiences is the step into creating up a larger community.